Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks

-Named Entity Recognition is a pivotal task in information extraction which aims at locating and classifying named entities from texts into the predefined types such as \texttt{PERSON} and \texttt{LOCATION}, etc \cite{chiu2016named,xu2017local,yu2020named}.
-In addition to flat NER subtasks \cite{sang2003introduction}, \citet{kim2003genia} proposed nested NER subtasks in the molecular biology domain.
-For example, in the text: \textit{Alpha B2 proteins bound the PEBP2 site}, the entity \textit{PEBP2} could belong to the type \texttt{PROTEIN} and \textit{PEBP2 site} belongs to \texttt{DNA}.
+Named Entity Recognition (NER) is a pivotal task in IE which aims at locating and classifying named entities from texts into the predefined types such as \texttt{PERSON}, \texttt{LOCATION}, etc. \cite{chiu2016named,xu2017local,yu2020named}.
+In addition to flat NER task \cite{sang2003introduction}, \citet{kim2003genia} proposed nested NER task in the molecular biology domain.
+For example, in the text: \textit{Alpha B2 proteins bound the PEBP2 site}, the entity \textit{PEBP2} belongs to the type \texttt{PROTEIN} and \textit{PEBP2 site} belongs to \texttt{DNA}.

 Furthermore, some entities recognized in the text could be discontinuous \cite{Mowery2013Task1S, Mowery2014Task2S, karimi2015cadec}.
 For example, in the text: \textit{I experienced severe pain in my left shoulder and neck}, the entities \textit{pain in shoulder} and \textit{pain in neck} contain non-adjacent mentions.
-Some previous works proposed the unified frameworks which are capable of handling both three NER subtasks \cite{li-etal-2020-unified,yan-etal-2021-unified-generative,li-etal-2021-span}.
-However, there is no unified data augmentation method designed for all three NER subtasks due to the complexity of entity overlap.
-In this work, we try to bridge this gap and propose the first generative augmentation approach {\modelname} that can generalize to all NER subtasks (flat NER, nested NER, and discontinuous NER).
+Some previous works proposed the unified frameworks which are capable of handling both three NER tasks \cite{li-etal-2020-unified,yan-etal-2021-unified-generative,li-etal-2021-span}.
+However, there is no unified data augmentation method designed for all three NER tasks due to the complexity of entity overlap.
+In this work, we try to bridge this gap and propose the first generative augmentation approach {\modelname} that can be used to generate augmented data for all NER tasks (flat, nested, and discontinuous NER tasks).